jofas/blog/content/002-first-time-running/index.md

 the true extend of my abilities is revealed to me.
 Luckily I'm weak as hell.
-I don't need to run 200 miles in two days straight like Courtney Dauwalter to enter my pain cave, but just eight kilometers in about an hour, never far from home.
+I don't need to run 200 miles in two days straight like Courtney Dauwalter to enter my pain cave.
+Just eight kilometers in about an hour never far from home are sufficient.

 The second question that probably popped into your head: just eight kilometers, he must be in terrible shape then?